Ravindra354/PacManGame/README.md

 # PacManGame
-This is my all favorite PacMan Game with the help of JAVA
+This is my all-time favorite Pac-Man game with the help of JAVA